 Duke of Edinburgh's Award

-The Duke of Edinburgh’s Award is the world’s leading youth achievement award.
-It nationally gives millions of 14 to 24-year-olds the opportunity to be the very best they can be.
+Nationally, it gives millions of 14 to 24-year-olds the opportunity to be the very best they can be.

 Since it began in 1956, the Duke of Edinburgh’s Award has been inspiring, guiding and supporting young people in their self-development and recognising their achievements.